11 Tips for Leaving Your Dog Home Alone While You're at Work Skip to content

 Dog toys are a great way to keep him busy.

-Other ways to keep your dog entertained are:
+Other ways to keep your dog entertained:

 • Leave the television on.